In Process Measurement of Die & Mold for high precision manufacturing and repair processes

 7. MEASUREMENT METHODS

-A number of measurement methods can be used depending on the needs and limitations.
-Most common and feasible method is developing a complete measuring program in offline and executing it on the machine as a whole.
+Several measurement methods can be used depending on the needs and limitations.
+Most common and feasible method is developing a complete measuring program in offline and executing it on the machine.
 However, this would require at least a close starting alignment of the part which could be difficult and time consuming especially for large parts.
 In this case manually initiated interactive macros can also be developed.

 7.1 Interactive measurement macros